Olives99/Apassra-Kongpanlad/Generic-Directive-Extension-List.md

  * () :
  * {} : renderAs='vector/bitmap/ASCII'
  * Block: ASCII diagram
- * note: rendering could be via taking the average density of a character split in a grid of 9.
+ * note: rendering could be via taking the average density of each character split as a grid of 3*3 pixel per character.

 * **asciiDiagram** : renders ASCII diagram
  * Purpose: Lets parser knows that the content is to be treated as ASCII diagram.
 (Which unlike ASCII art, has well defined lines, and boxes, and should be treated like a technical drawing.
 E.g. no smoothing or blurring).